PolymerElements/app-media/README.md

 NOTE: As of today (April 23th, 2017), screen capturing in Chrome is available only on Android and requires enabling `chrome://flags#enable-usermedia-screen-capturing` flag.

-To capture screen in Firefox use `{"mediaSource": "screen"}` video constraint:
+To capture the screen in Firefox use `{"mediaSource": "screen"}` video constraint:

 ```html
 <app-media-stream